munificent/craftinginterpreters/book/local-variables.md

 We store the name of the variable.
 When we're resolving an identifier, we need to compare the identifier's lexeme with the name of each local variable to find a match.
 It's pretty hard to resolve a variable if you don't know its name.

-The depth is the scope depth of the block that the local variable was declared in.
+The `depth` field records the scope depth of the block where the local variable was declared.
 And that's all the state we need for now.

 This is a very different representation from what we had in jlox, but it still lets us answer all of the same questions our compiler needs to ask of the lexical environment.

-The question is how does the compiler get at this state?
+The next question is how the compiler *gets* at this state.
 If we were <span name="thread">principled</span> engineers, we'd probably pass a pointer to a Compiler around between all of the various functions in the front end.
 But that would mean a lot of boring changes to the code we already wrote, so here's a global variable:

 <aside name="thread">